With annual exports totalling more than €10 billion each year, spiritsEUROPE has a vital interest in an ambitious EU trade policy which means:

 - International trade rules do not hinder governments’ right to regulate.
 Rather, they ensure predictability, non-discriminatory treatment, greater market access and an effective dispute settlement system, and should not be undermined or weakened.

-Together with CEEV (wine trade association), we supported Commissioner Malmström’s assertion that trade liberalisation will bring strong growth to the EU economy (see detailed position).
-The EU Strategy "Trade for All Strategy" 2015 is in line with our expectations.
+Together with CEEV (wine trade association), we supported Commissioner Malmström’s assertion that trade liberalisation brings strong growth to the EU economy (see detailed position).
+The EU "Trade for All Strategy" is in line with our expectations.

 Amongst others, discussions on bilateral trade deals are currently ongoing with: